 There’s so much more in this episode to include…

-- Raising humans and raising A.I. comparisons in human nature
+- On “raising” A.I., comparisons in human nature

-- Black box problems – when we cannot know why a machine takes an action it takes
+- Black box problems, not knowing why a machine takes an action

-- His view of the future and how we can prepare for it
+- Kartik’s view of the future and how to prepare for it

 Listen on iTunes